MC Lyte: 2013–present: Legend and following projects

 In January 2013, MC Lyte received a Lifetime Achievement Award at Russell Simmons's Hip Hop Inaugural Ball.
-In June, she released "Cravin'", in collaboration with Stan Carrizosa as the first single from her forthcoming album.
+In June, she released "Cravin, in collaboration with Stan Carrizosa as the first single from her forthcoming album.
 In October, Lyte was honored with the Icon Lifetime Achievement "I Am Hip Hop" at the 8th edition of the BET Hip Hop Awards for her contributions to hip-hop culture.

-In September 2014, "Dear John", featuring Common & 10Beats, was released as the second single.
+In September 2014, "Dear John", featuring Common and 10Beats, was released as the second single.
 In September, she reunited with Queen Latifah, Brandy and Yo-Yo to perform "I Wanna Be Down" at the 2014 BET Hip Hop Awards in celebration of its 20th anniversary.
 On October 14, 2014, MC Lyte performed "Cha Cha Cha" and "Dear John" to President Barack Obama at the celebration for the 50th anniversary of the legislation that created the National Endowment for the Humanities and the National Endowment for the Arts, becoming the first female artist to perform Hip Hop at the White House.
 In November, she released "Ball" as the third single.

 In April 2015, MC Lyte released Legend, her eighth solo album and her first full-length studio album in 12 years.
 As part of Record Store Day, the album was available for 24 hours only on a limited-edition vinyl collector's item.
 Shortly before the album's release, the fourth and final single "Check" was released.